MIDS-scaling-up/v2/week05/hw/README.md

 ## Introduction to Tensorflow v2
 The idea of this homework is to serve as an introduction to [TensorFlow](https://www.tensorflow.org/).
-TensorFlow 2 has just been GA'ed - and it is based on [Keras](https://keras.io/), which you encountered in Session 4 and (hope you agree) is much easier to use.
+TensorFlow 2 (TF2) was released in late 2019- and it includes [Keras](https://keras.io/), which you encountered in Session 4 and (hope you agree) is much easier to use.

-* Start the tf2 container: `docker run --privileged --rm -p 8888:8888 -d w251/keras:dev-tx2-4.3_b132`
+* Start the TF2 container: `sudo docker run -it --rm --runtime nvidia --network host hw5:latest`.
+Note the ```--rm```:  when you type `exit`, this container will be removed from your TX2.
-* As we did before, find out associated token - e.g. note the container id and then ussue `docker logs <container_id>` and find the token.
-Use it to connect to your tx2 via browser on port 8888
+* Connect to your Jetson via browser on port 8888 and enter the passworld `nvidia`.
 * Glance through the [TF2 beginner lab](https://www.tensorflow.org/tutorials/quickstart/beginner).
-Download this notebook from the TF hub and upload it to your TX2 container.
-Run it to completion.
+This lab is available in the container at the path `/beginner.ipynb`.
+Open up the notebook and run it to completion.
 * What's the structure of the network that's being used for classification?
 How good is it?
 Based on what you learned in homework 4, can you beat it?
 Hint: use something like [this](https://github.com/dragen1860/TensorFlow-2.x-Tutorials/tree/master/01-TF2.0-Overview) if you need an inspiration.
 * Repeat for the [TF2 Quickstart lab](https://www.tensorflow.org/tutorials/images/transfer_learning_with_hub).
-Download / upload to TX2 and run to completion.
+This notebook is available on the container at `/transfer_learning_with_hub.ipynb`.
+Open the notebook and run to completion on your Jetson.
-* Note: you'll have to make changes to the code and fix the OOM errors.
+* Note: you may have to make changes to the code and fix the OOM errors.
 Hint: what is your batch size?
 * Can you improve model accuracy?
 Hint: are your layers frozen?